JackDelinsky/Project-2/README.md

 This analytical question explores whether external cultural influences, such as major news events, popular media, or celebrity prominence, have a measurable impact on the frequency of specific baby names over time.
 By analyzing trends in baby name popularity and comparing them to timelines of significant events (e.g., a celebrity becoming widely known, a movie release, a political figure rising in prominence), the analysis seeks to uncover patterns of cause-and-effect or influence in naming behavior.

 **Observation**
--Zendaya (name) was super popular in 2013-2014 → KC Undercover, Zapped, Shake It Up, Red Carpets -Zuri (name) grew in popularity from 2011-2015 then decreased in 2016 went back up from 2017-2018 then decreased in 2019 then dramatically increased in 2020
+-Zendaya (name) was super popular in 2013-2014 → KC Undercover, Zapped, Shake It Up, Red Carpets.

+-Zuri (name) grew in popularity from 2011-2015 then decreased in 2016 went back up from 2017-2018 then decreased in 2019 then dramatically increased in 2020.

--Alessandro popular every 2 years it seems for 2 years 2015-2016 then none in 2017 then again in 2018-2019 and none in 2020 then back in 2021
+-Alessandro popular every 2 years it seems for 2 years 2015-2016 then none in 2017 then again in 2018-2019 and none in 2020 then back in 2021.

 -Ethan was overall the most popular baby name, with 22,149 babies.
 This was most used by people of Hispanic Ethnicity.

--Biblical names popular with white and hispanic due to large christian populations
+-Biblical names popular with white and hispanic due to large christian populations.

 ![image](https://github.com/user-attachments/assets/ec4cc66d-6eba-4962-bc98-feea6fecaf9c)